eduardoleolim/electron-esbuild/README.md

 - `output` - Optional.
 The output configuration of bundle.
 Default: same as main's output
   - `directory` - The output directory of your preload process
   - `filename` - The output filename of your preload process
+- `exclude` - Optional.
+An array of libs that you don't want to bundle
+- `loaders` - Optional.
+An array of esbuild's loaders for specific files

 ```json5
 {